Spontaneous Chiral Symmetry Breaking in a Random Driven Chemical System: Results

 Environmental drives are prescribed here through a set of forces $F=\{F^{\gamma} \}$ that depend on system configurations and induce kinetic tilting of the underlying chemical network.
-This is achieved by duplicating a random set of existing equilibrium reactions $\alpha$ and favoring (inhibiting) the forward (backward) rate constants by an exponential factor of the applied force, $k^{\prime \pm}_{\alpha}=k^{\pm}_{\alpha} e^{\pm \beta F^{\gamma}/2}$, where $k^{\pm}_{\alpha}$ are equilibrium constants and $\beta=1/k_{\rm B} T$ is the usual inverse temperature and Boltzmann constant.
-The force itself is a function that may depend on any subset of concentrations, $F^\gamma(\{A_i,R_j,S_k\})$.
-The functions are constructed based on a model known to generate frustrated pair dynamics (see Methods).
-Due to the chiral composition of each channel, forces are functionally identical but mirrored, \ie they are related through a corresponding $R/S$ label swap in the expression as $\{A_i,R_k,S_j\} \longleftrightarrow \{A_i,S_k,R_j\}$.
-This ensures the system is kept symmetric, and allows us to deduce the emergence of any diverging dynamics as the result of chiral breaking and not a prescribed environmental bias.
+This is achieved by duplicating a random set of existing equilibrium reactions $\alpha$ and favoring (inhibiting) the forward (backward) rate constants by an exponential factor of the applied force, $k^{\prime \pm}_{\alpha}=k^{\pm}_{\alpha} e^{\pm\beta F^{\gamma}/2}$, where $k^{\pm}_{\alpha}$ are equilibrium constants and $\beta=1/k_{\rm B} T$ is the usual inverse temperature and Boltzmann constant.
+The force itself is a function that may depend on any subset of concentrations, $F^\gamma(\{A_i,R_j,S_k\})$, and whose functional form is constructed from a model known to generate frustrated pair dynamics (see Methods).
+Physically, this forcing form need not imply a detailed accounting of chemical concentrations but may instead be an abstract representation of a system in which chemicals alter their reactivity through changes in their environment.
+For instance, a photoactivated reaction may lead to precipitates that block light input and inhibit further reaction \ie a state-dependent, environmental effect.
+Indeed, environmental feedback can induce pattern formation and has recently been shown to drive the emergence of phase-separated, active droplets systems.~\cite{ChemomechanicalFeedback,ActiveDroploids}